 At the same time, innovative technologies such as 5G can speed up the application and adoption of the Internet of Things even more.
 Unsurprisingly, some reports estimate that the global population of IoT devices to reach 125 billion in the next 10 years.

 However, with IoT devices growing exponentially, testing IoT software has become even more necessary.
-In this article, we will discuss what IoT testing is and why it is important.
+In this article, we will discuss what IoT software testing is and why it is important.

 Table of Contents